๐Ÿซ Intro to Engineering

 Simulation & Analysis Tools

-Simulation software predicts real-world behavior before building anything physical.
-These tools apply physics-based equations to digital models, revealing how designs will perform under stress, heat, fluid flow, and other conditions—saving enormous time and cost compared to physical testing.
+Simulation software predicts real-world behavior before you build anything physical.
+These tools apply physics-based equations to digital models, revealing how designs will perform under stress, heat, fluid flow, and other conditions.
+This saves enormous time and cost compared to physical testing alone.

 ANSYS

-• Industry adoption spans aerospace, automotive, and electronics where failure prediction is mission-critical
+• Industry adoption spans aerospace, automotive, and electronics, where predicting failure before it happens is essential

-• Graphical block-diagram modeling for dynamic systems—ideal for systems that change over time, like control systems and signal processing
+• Graphical block-diagram modeling for dynamic systems.
+Instead of writing equations by hand, you connect functional blocks that represent system components.
+This is ideal for systems that change over time, like control systems and signal processing.

 • MATLAB integration allows seamless transition between visual modeling and numerical computation